oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

 and
 [Unsupported updates](#unsupported-updates).

-_It is the administrator's responsibility to make the necessary changes to a domain resource in order to initiate the correct approach for an update._
+_It is the administrator's responsibility to make the necessary changes to a domain resource to initiate the correct approach for an update._

 {{% notice warning %}}
 Custom configuration overrides, which are WebLogic configuration overrides